18F/ux-guide/_pages/resources.md

 - [Research guild (#g-research)](https://gsa-tts.slack.com/messages/g-research)

 ### Labs
 Whenever you’re in need of a particular skill — help polishing a presentation; content design; or a front-end development — 18F’s internal labs can provide support.
 The development, writing, and design labs are virtual centers, staffed by 18F colleagues from various teams to provide personalized help within each discipline.
 Any 18F project is eligible for help (with preference towards billable work as it aids in our goal towards cost recoverability).
-For more information, visit the [Writing lab](https://handbook.18f.gov/writing-lab/#portfolio-of-services), [Design lab](https://github.com/18F/design-lab), and [Dev lab](https://gsa-tts.slack.com/messages/CDE5DU7QC/) (on Slack).
+For more information, visit the [Writing lab](https://handbook.18f.gov/writing-lab/#portfolio-of-services), [Design lab](https://github.com/18F/design-lab), and [Dev Slack channel](https://gsa-tts.slack.com/messages/C02CD5VUQ/).

 ### Tools
 - [Federalist](https://federalist.18f.gov/)